encoredev/encore/docs/develop/testing.md

 ## Integration testing

-Since Encore removes a lot of boilerplate, a lot of the code you'll be writing is business logic that involves databases and calling APIs between services.
+Since Encore removes almost all boilerplate, most of the code you write is business logic that involves databases and calling APIs between services.
 Such behavior is most easily tested with integration tests.